Officials demand explanation on mysterious drones as more sightings reported in New York metro area

 ™ & © 2024 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-This story was written by Andy Rose in Atlanta, with reporting from Artemis Moshtaghian and Polo Sandoval in New York, and Josh Campbell in Los Angeles.
+This story was written by Andy Rose in Atlanta and Artemis Moshtaghian in New York, with reporting from Polo Sandoval in New York, Josh Campbell in Los Angeles and Pete Muntean in Washington, DC.